Dynamic Character: How to Write a Compelling Protagonist

 On a creative writing course, you could spend weeks learning different approaches for writing rounded characters.
 This guide won't provide you with 'the key' to creating a dynamic protagonist but it will offer questions to guide your writing towards that goal.

-When endeavoring to write dynamic characters, many authors find it useful to create a character sheet — a little dossier that answers some basic questions about the individuals in your story — both physically and personality-wise.
+When endeavoring to populate their stories with believable people, many authors find it useful to create a character sheet — a little dossier that answers some basic questions about the individuals in your story — both physically and personality-wise.
 Let’s say your protagonist is a female doctor.
 Her character sheet might answer these questions:

 - What is her relationship with her parents like?
 Does she currently have a partner?